Applies to

 Row Filter dialog box with dropdown open

-Isolate Your Critical Path with a Filter
+Isolate Your Critical Path

 If you’ve set up your sheet to highlight critical path rows, you can apply a filter with is on critical path or is not on critical path as the criteria to display or hide critical path rows.
 Steps on how to enable critical path in your sheet are available in Tracking a Project’s Critical Path.

-Filter to Quickly Find Rows that Have Attachments and Comments
+Quickly Find Rows with Attachments and Comments

-Find Locked and Unlocked Rows With a Filter
+Find Locked and Unlocked Rows

 Was this article helpful?